janettxg/sound-keys-play/README.md

 # Sound-Keys
-tap keys from a through z to play with audio and visuals
+Tap the keys from a through z to play with audio and visuals.
+Also, click the button "replay" as it records and replays your keynotes.